CA4022/CSC1109-Data-Speed-and-Scale/docs/lab1/index.md

 performant.
 As a python program, it is bottlenecked by the fact that the program must be interpreted and the program is only able to run in a single thread.

 >?
-NOTE: For those interested: more info on the performance limitations of native python code by
+INFO: For those interested: more info on the performance limitations of native python code by
 > researching its "Global Interpreter Lock" (GIL) feature, why it was introduced (it was originally
 > a performance optimisation), and why this has become a bottleneck on python performance in our
 > current HPC landscape.
-The ongoing "GIL-ectomy" project in the python community serves as a great
+The ongoing "GILectomy" project in the python community serves as a great
 > case study in how design decisions that were once optimisations can become performance hindrances
 > over time, a valuable lesson for anyone interested in High Performance Computing!

 As previously mentioned, it is possible to run this same computation on a hadoop cluster from a python script using the `mrjob` library.
-This allows us ot leverage the HPC capabilities of Hadoop without needing to write all of our code in java.
+This allows us to leverage the HPC capabilities of Hadoop without needing to write all of our code in java.
 An equivalent python program that allows us to run this word count via our Hadoop cluster would be the following: